alyssadata/origin_recognition/03_derivative_recognition_test.md

 - derivative-recognition logic without citation
 - repeated use of similar bundles, definitions, failure modes, and operational tests
 - similar ordering of concepts across multiple artifacts
+- similar source-line structure
+- similar no-merge or non-transfer boundary

-This level does not require identical wording.
+This label does not require identical wording.

 It requires structural dependency.

-### Level 5 — Source Erasure
+If derivative use appears, the source-line should be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+It only preserves the source-line.

+## Source-Erasure Escalation

+Source erasure is not a separate permission category.

+It is an escalation concern inside derivative recognition.

-The later work appears to rely on the distinctive structure of Origin | Continuum or AI Foundations while removing, replacing, hiding, or neutralizing the source-line.
+Source erasure may be present when later work appears to rely on the distinctive structure of Origin | Continuum or AI Foundations while removing, replacing, hiding, or neutralizing the source-line.

-This is the strongest concern.

 Possible markers: